Academix1/JavaScript/Day2.md

 4. **Exercise 4:** Implement a Range Checker with If-Else Conditions
   - Modify the calculator to ensure the input numbers fall within a specified range before performing any calculation.
   - If the numbers are outside the range, display a warning message using if-else conditions.

+---

+5. **Exercise 5: Implement the Same Code With If-Else Condition for Opertaors **
+   - Update the Logic to Write If-Else Condition for Operator Selection Instead of Switch Cases